Getting records

 });

-Unless you have a specific reason to prefer another method, we generally recommend getMany(), as the best balance between usability and performant defaults, and it is the method that we use in our examples.
+Unless there's a specific reason to prefer another method, getMany() is generally recommended for its balance of usability and performant defaults, and it is the method used in the provided examples.

 You can retrieve a record with a given ID using a request like this: